Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

-\textbf{The choice of depth $K$.} If one requires that \(\phi^{\mathrm{NTM}}_{i,K,M,G}(z^{(1)})\in\R\) depends on all components of \(z^{(1)}\in\R^N\), \(\forall i\in[N]\), one must choose \(K \geq \mathrm{diam}(G)\), where \(\mathrm{diam}(G)\) denotes the diameter of the graph \cite{chung1997spectral}.
+\textbf{The choice of depth $K$.} If one requires that \(\phi^{\mathrm{NTM}}_{i,K,M,G}(z^{(1)})\in\R\) depends on all components of \(z^{(1)}\in\R^N\), \(\forall i\in[N]\), one must choose \(K \geq \mathrm{diam}(G)\), where \(\mathrm{diam}(G)\) denotes the diameter of the graph \cite{chung1997spectral}, i.e., the maximum length of the shortest path between any two vertices.
 This condition for \(K\) aligns with the error bound~\eqref{eqn:UAT} in the universal approximation result (Theorem~\ref{thm:express}) later established in Section~\ref{sec:expressivity}.
 However, it can be overly restrictive for large sparse graphs, e.g., in a cycle graph \(G = C_N\), \(\mathrm{diam}(C_N) = \lfloor\frac{N}{2}\rfloor\) which scales linearly with \(N\).
-Fortunately, the following observations alleviate the need for a large depth \(K\), that: (i) many real-world graphs---especially in domains like finance and social science---exhibit the small-world property: they are highly clustered with small diameters \cite{watts1999networks} (ii) the universal approximation error bound~\eqref{eqn:UAT} shrinks exponentially in \(K\).
+Fortunately, the following observations alleviate the need for a large depth \(K\): (i) many real-world graphs---especially in domains like finance and social science---exhibit the small-world property: they are highly clustered with small diameters \cite{watts1999networks} (ii) the universal approximation error bound~\eqref{eqn:UAT} shrinks exponentially in \(K\).
 Shown in Section~\ref{sec:numerics}, small values of $K$ are often sufficient to capture long-range dependencies in graph-based stochastic games.

 \textbf{Interpretability of NTM architecture.} The NTM architecture is interpretable and aligns with the decision-making structure in games on graphs.
-Consider \(\phi^{\text{NTM}}_{i,K,M,G}\) such that \(K\geq \mathrm{diam}(G)\), with the network input \(z^{(1)}\) being the global state vector across all players, and its output \(z^{(K+1)}\) approximating player \(i\)'s strategy \(\phi^i(t_0,z^{(1)})\) at a fixed time \(t_0\in[0,T]\).
+Consider \(\phi^{\text{NTM}}_{i,K,M,G}\) such that \(K\geq \mathrm{diam}(G)\), with the network input \(z^{(1)}\) being the global state vector across all players, and its output \(z^{(K+1)}\) approximating player \(i\)'s strategy \(\phi_i(t_0,z^{(1)})\) at a fixed time \(t_0\in[0,T]\).

 The forward propagation of NTM can be interpreted as follows: player \(i\)'s decision \(z^{(K+1)}\) is based on states \(z^{(K)}\) of players in \(\mathcal{N}_G(v_i)\), who directly influence its dynamics and incentives.
 Each \(z^{(K)}_p\), in turn, aggregates information from \(z^{(K-1)}\) within \(\mathcal{N}_G(v_p)\).
 As this process continues backward through the layers, the dependence of \(z^{(K+1)}\) on \(z^{(K-1)}\) extends to \(\bigcup_{j=1}^{2}\mathcal{N}^j_G(v_i)\).
 Iterating this logic over $K$ layers, player $i$'s strategy reflects a hierarchy of influence---prioritizing directly connected players within $\mathcal{N}_G(v_i)$, while incorporating indirect influences passed through neighbors.